Curtis Dvorak: Entertainment

-One of the mascot's jobs is to entertain the fans before the game and during breaks in the action.
-There is a fine line between entertainment and harassment, and Dvorak enjoys coming close to crossing the line.
+One of the mascot's jobs is to entertain the fans before the game and during breaks.
+Dvorak's conduct has previously been reported as disruptive.

 During a timeout during the 1998 home game against the Pittsburgh Steelers, Jaxson carried a full-sized figure resembling Kordell Stewart onto the field near the Steelers' huddle and proceeded to trample and punch the effigy.
 Another timeout saw Jaxson run in front of the Steelers' bench, where he used a Terrible Towel to wipe various parts of his anatomy.

-Disruptive

 Other visiting teams have taken exception to Jaxson's antics, too.
 There were so many complaints that "Mascot conduct" became an agenda item at the NFL Owners meeting in 2000.
 Dvorak explained, "Along with their discussions of revenue sharing and TV deals, one of the topics was how to stop the mascots (from being too disruptive).
 They showed a 10-minute video and nine and a half minutes were my highlights.
 It made my parents so proud."
 As a result, the National Football League added a new rule: "Team mascots must stay behind the 6-foot white border at all times during the game.
 And they are prohibited from engaging in any acts of taunting opposing players, coaches or game officials."